Information Sheets Available for the Open Wadjemup Bidi Sections

 Nominations were shortlisted and Jeff King the Rottnest Foundation Chairman was one of the presenters along with two RIA representatives who made a formal presentation about the project to a panel of judges.
 Jeff King spoke on behalf of all community groups who collaboratively manage the project in partnership with the RIA.

-As a category finalist, the RIA will be invited to attend the 2016 Premier’s Awards Ceremony on the 2nd of November 2016; where the finalists, winners of each category and overall winner will be announced and presented their awards.
+As a category finalist, the RIA was invited to attend the 2016 Premier’s Awards Ceremony on the 2nd of November 2016; where the finalists, winners of each category and overall winner were announced and presented their awards.

 The Premier released a media statement on the 5th of September 2016 regarding the high standard of public sector awards entries this year.